tuupola/slim-jwt-auth/README.md

 [![HHVM Status](https://img.shields.io/hhvm/tuupola/slim-jwt-auth.svg?style=flat-square)](http://hhvm.h4cc.de/package/tuupola/slim-jwt-auth)
 [![Coverage](http://img.shields.io/codecov/c/github/tuupola/slim-jwt-auth.svg?style=flat-square)](https://codecov.io/github/tuupola/slim-jwt-auth)

 This middleware implements JSON Web Token Authentication for Slim Framework.
 It does **not** implement OAuth 2.0 authorization server nor does it provide ways to generate, issue or store authentication tokens.
-It only parses and authenticates a token when passed via header, cookie or querystring (not implemented).
-This is useful when you want to use [JSON Web Tokens as API keys](https://auth0.com/blog/2014/12/02/using-json-web-tokens-as-api-keys/).
+It only parses and authenticates a token when passed via header or cookie.
+This is useful for example when you want to use [JSON Web Tokens as API keys](https://auth0.com/blog/2014/12/02/using-json-web-tokens-as-api-keys/).

 ## Install